 What happens when you combine a creative, adventurous spirit with an unbridled passion for wines of quality and character?
 For lovers of fine wines from France’s Rhône Valley, the answer is simple: Jean-Luc Colombo.

-With wines as vibrant and memorable as the man who makes them, Vins Jean-Luc Colombo has made a major impact on the evolution of modern French winemaking.
+Each Jean-Luc Colombo wine is highly personalized, sourced from Colombo’s own vineyards and from carefully selected domains under his direct consultation.
+A unique, water color painting graces each label and illustrates both the name and the story behind each wine.
+With wines as vibrant and memorable as the family who makes them, Vins Jean-Luc Colombo has made a major impact on the evolution of modern French winemaking.

 LES ABEILLES “THE BEES”

 Les Abeilles “The Bees” is named for these mysterious creatures that inhabit the vineyards where this Côtes du Rhône is produced.
 Jean-Luc Colombo’s appreciation for the natural environment of living creatures creates an atmosphere in which insects, animals and grape vines co-exist and flourish.
 This can only be accomplished with sustainable vineyard practices where no harsh pesticides are used.